rails/rails/guides/source/plugins.md

 6 runs, 6 assertions, 0 failures, 0 errors, 0 skips
 ```

-NOTE: The use of `write_attribute` to write to the field in model is just one example of how a plugin can interact with the model, and will not always be the right method to use.
+NOTE: The use of `write_attribute` to write to the field in the model is just one example of how a plugin can interact with the model and will not always be the right method to use.
 For example, you could also use:

 ```ruby
 send("#{self.class.yaffle_text_field}=", string.to_squawk)